HECVAT Category

 Are you classified as a service provider?

-This question is asking whether your organization is classified as a 'service provider' according to the Payment Card Industry Data Security Standard (PCI DSS).
+Your PCI DSS standing is what's being established, namely whether you qualify as a 'service provider' under the Payment Card Industry Data Security Standard.

 Are you on the list of Visa approved service providers?